 15. Step Into The Penang Butterfly Farm (Entopia)

-There’s much more than just butterflies at Entopia, an education and research hub that has outdoor gardens!
+There’s much more than just butterflies at Entopia, it is an education and research hub that has outdoor gardens!

 And an indoor discovery centre with interactive exhibits on insects and other invertebrates!
 You can easily spend your whole afternoon at Entopia!